-"The geographic scope of this assessment includes consideration of the known and suspected range of the species, in (list area being included such as "the planning area of the Forest Service Region 6 and/or Oregon and Washington BLM").
-An emphasis of species-considerations is provided for federal lands; however, species-knowledge compiled from federal lands outside the planning area and non-federal lands is included as it is relevant to the overall conservation of the species.
-This assessment summarizes existing knowledge of a relatively little known vertebrate.
-A great deal of new information has been generated regarding this species in the last few years, especially with respect to distribution, habitat, and genetic structure, and information updates may be necessary to keep this assessment current with time.
+The geographic scope of this strategy includes consideration of the known and suspected range of the species, in (list area being included such as "the planning area of the Forest Service, Region 6, and/or Oregon and Washington BLM").
+An emphasis of speciesconsiderations is provided for federal lands in the planning area; however, speciesknowledge compiled from federal lands outside the planning area and non-federal lands is included as it is relevant to the overall species' conservation.
+This strategy summarizes existing knowledge of a relatively little known vertebrate.
+A great deal of new information has been generated regarding this species in the last few years, especially with respect to distribution, habitat, and genetic structure, and information updates may be necessary to keep this strategy current with time.
 Also, threats named here summarize known or suspected existing threats, which also may change with time.
-Management considerations apply to site-specific locations specifically; however some larger scale issues such as population connectivity and range-wide concerns are listed.
-Uncertainty and inference are acknowledged where appropriate."
+Management areas identified apply to site-specific localities; however larger scale issues such as population connectivity and range-wide concerns are listed and also included in a description of management area selections.
+Uncertainty and inference are acknowledged where appropriate.